 If you have a car with power windows, it’s quite easy for your dog to accidentally open them with a simple press of their paw.
 You might think that this is relatively harmless, especially if your pet enjoys sticking their head out in the breeze, but overexcited dogs have been known to jump out of moving vehicles, and simply taking a wrong step could lead to the window being closed on their neck and choking them.

 Dogs need regular access to water.
-This is vital on a longer road trip, but even if you’re just headed out to the store, it’s smart to bring along.
+This is vital on a long road trip, but even if you’re just headed out to the store, it’s smart to bring along.
 You never know what might happen.
 The best way to ensure that you always have water on hand is to store a bottle in the car as part of your emergency kit.